Franklin Delano Williams: The Mississippi Mass Choir

 Williams formed The Mississippi Mass Choir while serving as director of Gospel promotions at Malaco.
 With the company's support he began calling in personnel, including David R. Curry, who became Mississippi Mass Choir's music director.
 The choir's first album and video, The Mississippi Mass Choir, Live, were recorded on under the leadership of Williams.

 Five weeks after this album was released, Billboard magazine licensed it as the Number 1 Spiritual album in America and it stayed on the Billboard charts for an uninterrupted 45 weeks, setting a new record for gospel recordings at that time.
-Williams and the choir recorded one live album with James Moore (singer) in 1991, with the choir recording another live album with Moore in 1995, two years after Williams died.
+Williams and the choir recorded one live album with James Moore in 1991, with the choir recording another live album with Moore in 1995, two years after Williams died.
 At the 9th annual James Cleveland GMWA Awards, the Mississippi Mass won the Choir of the Year-Contemporary, and Best New Artist of the Year-Traditional.
 They also took home 4 Stellar Awards in 1989.